Baykar Bayraktar Akinci

-Bayraktar Akıncı (/tr/, Raider lit.
-"Akinji") is a high-altitude long-endurance (HALE) unmanned combat aerial vehicle (UCAV) being manufactured by the Turkish defence company Baykar.
+Bayraktar Akinci (/tr/, Raider lit.
+"Akinji") is a multirole high-altitude long-endurance (HALE) unmanned combat aerial vehicle (UCAV) manufactured by Turkish defence company Baykar.
 The first three units entered service with the Turkish Armed Forces on 29 August 2021.

-The aircraft has a 5.5+ ton maximum takeoff weight (MTOW), of which over 1350 kg is payload.
-Akıncı is equipped with two turboprop engines of either 450 HP or 750 HP, as well as electronic support and ECM systems, dual satellite communication systems, air-to-air radar, collision avoidance radar, and advanced synthetic-aperture radar.
+The aircraft has a six-ton maximum takeoff weight, of which over 1500 kg is payload.
+Depending on variant, the Akıncı is equipped with two turboprop engines of either 450 HP or 750 HP or 850 HP, as well as electronic support and ECM systems, dual satellite communication systems, air-to-air radar, collision avoidance radar, and advanced synthetic-aperture radar.

 Development

 With the preliminary design phase completed in June 2019, Akıncı started engine ground run testing in August 2019 with a Ukrainian Ivchenko-Progress AI-450C turboprop engine.
-First engine test was accomplished on September 1, 2019.
+The first engine test was accomplished on September 1, 2019.
 Following the completion of other technical tests, the aircraft was moved to the Turkish Army's Çorlu Airfield Command.
-The UCAV made its maiden flight with automatic taxiing, take-off, 16-minute flight and successful landing on December 6, 2019.
+The UCAV made its maiden flight with automatic taxiing, take-off, 16-minute flight and successful landing on 6 December 2019.

-Akıncı has a payload capacity of 881 lb internal and 2094 lb external, a maximum combat load of 2976 lb.
+Akıncı has a payload capacity of 881 lb internal and 2094 lb external and a maximum combat load of 2976 lb.
 Powered by two 450 HP or 750 HP turboprop engines, the drone has a 66 ft wingspan.
 It will be the first UAV capable of launching a cruise missile.

-First pictures of the UAV hit media reports in June 2018 and it was unveiled to the public during the Teknofest Aviation, Space and Technology Festival in September 2019.
+The first images of the UAV hit media reports in June 2018 and it was unveiled to the public during the Teknofest Aviation, Space and Technology Festival in September 2019.

-On 22 April 2021, Bayraktar Akıncı UCAV has successfully conducted its first firing tests.
-During the test, 'Akıncı' was fitted with three different variants of the indigenously developed smart munitions, MAM-L, MAM-C and MAM-T. The test was also the first public appearance of the ROKETSAN's newest smart munition, MAM-T. From July 6 to 7, the aircraft completed a test flight of 25 hours and 45 minutes, flying 7507 km and reaching an altitude of 38,039 ft.
-On August 29, 2021, Akıncı was added to the inventory of Turkish armed forces.
+On 22 April 2021, the Bayraktar Akıncı successfully conducted its first firing tests.
+During the tests, the aircraft was fitted with three different variants of the indigenously developed MAM-L smart munitions.
+These tests also featured the first public appearance of the ROKETSAN MAM-T smart munition.
+From 6-7 July, the aircraft completed a test flight of 25 hours and 45 minutes, flying 7507 km and reaching an altitude of 38,039 ft.
+On August 29, 2021, the Akıncı was added to the inventory of the Turkish armed forces.

-The Akıncı drone is equipped with an indigenously manufactured active electronically scanned array (AESA) radar called MURAD, a SAR/GMTI radar, a surveillance system, electronic warfare, and signal intelligence suite (SIGINT), and SATCOM allowing Akıncıs to become UCAV as well as ISTAR+C3 assets for the Turkish military.
+The Akıncı is equipped with an indigenously manufactured active electronically scanned array (AESA) radar called MURAD, a SAR/GMTI radar, a surveillance system, electronic warfare, a signal intelligence suite, SATCOM, and ISTAR+C3.